 There are many things leaders can do to become great at conflict resolution.
 Time and again, the following considerations have produced greater results in conflict resolution.

 Increase your Emotional Quotient (EQ)

 Emotional Intelligence has become popular in our time.
 Every leader talks about it.
 What I am not clear about is how many leaders apply emotional intelligence in their day-to-day leadership.
 Emotional Intelligence is the ability to understand your personal emotions and those of the people around you.
-It is creating and managing the most effective relationships by leveraging what you already know about you and others when situations arise.
+It is creating and managing the most effective relationships by leveraging what you already know about yourself and others when situations arise.
 Leaders having high emotional intelligence lead better and keep better relationships.
 As a result, they are able to resolve conflicts faster and increase productivity.

 To increase your emotional quotient, you need to pay attention to what you say or do.
 In addition, how you say or do what you say or do, and the outcomes that follow are greatly important.
 Leaders having high emotional intelligence are insightful and reflective of their actions both now and in the past.
 They leverage empathy to demonstrate that they care.
 Why not?
 Genuine empathy is at the core of managing or resolving conflicts.
 Not only does empathy show that you care, but it positions you as the leader whom others can trust, also.
-The easiest way I find to demonstrate empathy is putting yourself in the other the other person’s shoes to understand his or her perspectives.
-Emotional intelligence brings humanity into conversations and opens up the feedback-loop for a constructive argument around conflict resolution.
+The easiest way I find to demonstrate empathy is putting yourself in the other person’s shoes to understand his or her perspectives.
+Emotional intelligence brings humanity into conversations and opens up the feedback loop for a constructive argument around conflict resolution.

-ac ceptable conducts and behaviours
+ac ceptable conduct and behaviours

 Consequences of a breach of Professional conducts